Mahnoor-core/Mahnoor-core/README.md

 ---

 ### 🗂️ My Repositories
-- `python-practice` – small Python projects and exercises
+- `my-python-journey` – small Python projects and exercises
 - More to come as I grow ✨

 ---